mapbox/mapbox-gl-native/platform/ios/docs/guides/Gesture Recognizers.md

 The gesture recognizers that you add will take priority over the built-in gesture recognizer.
 You can also set up your own gesture recognizer to work simultaneously with built-in gesture recognizers by using `-gestureRecognizer:shouldRecognizeSimultaneouslyWithGestureRecognizer:`, allowing you to enhance already existing gesture recognizers.

 You can also add gesture recognizers that are only called when the default gesture recognizer fails (and vice versa), such as when a user taps on a part of the map that is not an annotation.
-For example:

-`let gestureRecognizers = mapView.gestureRecognizers
-let singleTapGestureRecognizer = UITapGestureRecognizer(target: self, action: #selector(myCustomFunction))
-for recognizer in gestureRecognizers where recognizer is UITapGestureRecognizer {
-    singleTapGestureRecognizer.require(toFail: recognizer)
-}
-mapView.addGestureRecognizer(singleTapGestureRecognizer)`
+The documentation for [MGLMapView](Classes/MGLMapView.html) includes an example of how to create a fallback gesture recognizer.

 If you would like to disable a specific set of gesture recognizers, such as zoom, you can set the Boolean value for the appropriate property to `false`.
 You can then add your own gesture recognizers to perform those actions.